-This month, we publish new reforecasts for the Convertible, Sports and Supercar sectors.
+This month, we publish new reforecasts for the SUV sector.

 As we move through time, the first real impacts on the used car market of lower used car supply also get closer.
 We expect this to have an effect from around September 2023 onwards, which now falls between our one year and two year positions.
 As a result, we have applied changes to our deflation phasing, with an overall improvement for most sector/fuel combinations mainly influenced by improvements in the first year as the supply shortages continue for longer than originally expected.